ambernettech/chefdk-fundamentals/scene_03.md

 * Nano

-Nano is usually touted as the easist editor to get started with editing through the command-line.
+Nano is usually touted as the easiest editor to get started with editing through the command-line.
 There is no save.
 Nano will prompt you on exit if you would like to save the changes.
 You press Y to accept the changes and then ENTER to confirm to save to the filepath.

 * Vim